-Note: Deborah Hudson, my fellow IABCLA board member, wrote this overview of our chapter’s first DE&I (diversity, equity, and inclusion) seminar on August 5 for our group's blog.
-I'm the vice president/president-elect, and I often post news of IABCLA happenings.
+Note: I'm the vice president/president-elect of IABC Los Angeles (IABCLA), and I often post news of chapter happenings.
+Deborah Hudson, my fellow board member, wrote this overview of our recent DEI (diversity, equity, and inclusion) seminar for our group's blog.
+I wanted to share this important information.

-With Farida Habeeb’s provocative blog entry, “Time to do the (Internal) Work,” IABCLA announced our focus campaign on Diversity, Equity and Inclusion (DE&I) as a call to learning and action.
+With Farida Habeeb’s provocative blog entry, “Time to do the (Internal) Work,” IABCLA announced our focus campaign on DEI as a call to learning and action.

 The time is now

 After briefly reviewing the current reckoning on unequal justice in social and professional life, the leaders called for communicators to lead brave conversations on diversity.
 They reminded participants of the powerful business case for diversity as a driver of performance.
 They also pointed out that the clock is ticking down on diversity – as the U.S. moves to a majority minority nation in 2045.

 Cultural terms and identifiers

 The webinars explored cultural identifiers, our overlapping visible and invisible identities – who we are in terms of age, disability, sex, gender, class, race, religion, nationality, education and more – that define us and control how we see the world.
 To prepare for and build effective community, we have to lead conversations that honors and bridges these identities.